UshaSriKande/major_project_final/README.md

 ## 2.Backend
 In another terminal run the following commands
-Fist install the required backend(flask and python) packages for this project\
+First, install the required backend(flask and Python) packages for this project \
+### `Install backend packages`
-### `pip install requirements.txt` or `python install requiremnts.txt`
+      -pip install requirements.txt` or
+      -python install requiremnts.txt
-     - all dependencies added to your system
+all dependencies added to your system
 ### `pip install pyjwt`
      - package for adding token authentication to login